 2007: The Boy in the Photos Has Been Identified

 Thanks to ABC’s 20/20, which aired a story on the questions surrounding “Tony” around the time the film The Night Listener was released, the little boy in the photos sent to Maupin and others has been identified.
 A New Jersey woman named Cary Riecken, watching the program, recognized him as Steve Tarabokija, a grade-school classmate of her son at Sacred Heart Grade School in North Bergen, New Jersey (two other viewers recognized him, as well).
 Cary Riecken and the Tarabokija family appeared on a 20/20 update on January 12, 2007.

-Vicki Fraginals had been Steve’s fourth-grade teacher at Sacred Heart, rememberd as a very involved teacher who threw herself into activities like school plays and frequently took photos of her students.
+Vicki Fraginals had been Steve’s fourth-grade teacher at Sacred Heart.
+She was remembered as a very involved teacher who threw herself into activities like school plays and frequently took photos of her students.
 Cary Riecken characterized her as a woman who craved attention and pity.

-Steve, now a 26-year-old traffic engineer, was completely unaware of the Tony controversy and Vicki’s use of his photos.
-He recalls her as one of the “nicest” grammer-school teachers he had, but his family feels Mrs. Zackheim owes him an apology.
+Steve, a 26-year-old traffic engineer, was completely unaware of the Tony controversy and Vicki’s use of his photos.
+He recalled her as one of the “nicest” grammar-school teachers he had, but his family felt Mrs. Zackheim owed him an apology.